 Simply pinch out the unwanted stems from the tip to keep the plant in shape.

-Alternatively, using a pair of scissors to prune any overgrown stems.
+Alternatively, use a pair of scissors to prune any overgrown stems.
+Just remember, regular pruning will also keep the compact plant’s tidy appearance and minimize pest infestation.

 How to Propagate Trailing Jade Peperomia